bms117/objectOrientedProgramming/SantaParavia/README.txt

 +Put (char *) before "Peppone" string literal, and it seems to run properly now +Runs, but receiving this warning:
 	clang: warning: treating 'c' input as 'c++' when in C++ mode, this behavior is 		deprecated [-Wdeprecated].
 Still compiles and runs
++Made a hello world .cpp file to put all the code into to try to cover the code into c++